SpinalHDL/VexiiRiscv-RTD/source/VexiiRiscv/Introduction/index.rst

 - **I$** : Instruction Cache
 - **D$** : Data Cache
 - **IO** : Input Output.
 Most of the time it mean LOAD/Store instruction which target peripherals (instead of general purpose memory)

+Here is a few more terms commonly used in the CPU context:

+- **Fetching** : The act of reading the data which contains the instructions from the memory.
+- **Decoding** : Figuring out what should be done in the CPU for a given instruction.
+- **Dispatching** : Sending a given instruction to one execution units, once all its dependencies are available.
+- **Executing** : Processing the data used by an instruction
+- **Commiting** : Going past the point were a given instruction can not be canceled/reverted anymore.

+Here is a few more terms commonly used when talking about caches :

+- **Line** : A cache line is a block of memory in the cache (typicaly 64 bytes) which will act as a temporary copy of the main memory.
+- **Way** : The number of ways in a CPU specifies how many cache lines could be used to map a given address interchangeably.
+  A high number of ways gives the CPU more choices, when a new cache line need to be allocated, to evict the least usefull cache line.
+- **Set** : The number of sets specifies how parts of the cache lines addresses are staticaly mapped to portions of the memory.
+- **Refill** : The action which load a cache line with a new memory copy
+- **Writeback** : The action which free a modified cache line by writting is back to the main memory
+- **Blocking** : A blocking cache will not accept any new CPU request while performing a refill or a writeback
+- **Prefetching** : Anticipating future CPU needs by refilling yet unrequested memory blocks in the cache (driven by predictions)

 About VexRiscv (not VexiiRiscv)
 -------------------------------